carturoch/ex_uc/README.md

   - Temperature: (`C`, `F`, `K`).
   - Speed: (`km/h`, `mph`, `m/s`, `kn`).

-### Adding more units
+### Adding More Units

-Unit sets (_kinds_) are really easy to extend.
+Kinds are really easy to extend.
 You don't need to add a conversion to every other existent unit in the _kind_ (though, of course you can). **ExUc** will find the shortest path in a _kind_ of units as a graph, using defined conversions.

-Every unit supported by **ExUc** is defined in a config file in _config/units/<KIND>.ex_, e.g. `config/units/temperature.ex`.

-Each of these files requires to have the following structure:
+New unit types (_kinds_) can be defined using configuration options for `:ex_uc` application.
+Each unit must have definitions for _units_ and _conversions_ fallowing this structure:

 ```elixir
 use Mix.Config